-8.6 - Members of the RNHRD public or patient constituency, provided that they are eligible to be a member of a public constituency of the Trust will bewere invited to become a member of the Trust.
-RNHRD members who accepted the Trust's invitation to become members of the Trust shall bwere assigned to the relevant public constituency of the Trust by the Trust Board Secretary.
-The Trust Board Secretary shall cause the name of the individual members to be entered in the Trust's register of Members.
+Members of the RNHRD public or patient constituency, provided that they are eligible to be a member of a public constituency of the Trust were invited to become a member of the Trust.
+RNHRD members who accepted the Trust's invitation to become members of the Trust were assigned to the relevant public constituency of the Trust by the Secretary.